QuickLogic-Corp/quicklogic-fpga-toolchain/README.md

 This guide describes everything you need to set up your system to develop for QuickLogic FPGA Toolchain

-This quickstart guide currently is designed to be used only Linux.
+Symbilfow Installer currently is designed to run on the below Linux 64bit versions :

+- CentOS : 7.3
+- RHEL : 7.7
+- Ubuntu : 20.04

 ## Overview of Requirements

-To build and run sample example, you will need below things:
+To build and run sample example, you will need *Make* package

-1. Make

 Installation varies depending on your platform: